CESNET/Nemea-Supervisor/README.md

 5. STARTED MODULES STATUS - displays status of loaded modules (stopped or running) and PIDs of modules processes
 6. AVAILABLE MODULES - prints out actual loaded configuration
-7. SHOW GRAPH - if dot program is installed, this operation displays picture of oriented graph of modules
 8. RELOAD CONFIGURATION - operation allows user to reload actual configuration from initial xml file or from another xml file
 9. STOP SUPERVISOR - this operation terminates whole Supervisor